Python arithmetic expressions are combinations of numbers and at least one arithmetic operation.

 The order of operation can be summarized as follows:

-Multiplication and Division is performed from left to the right.
+- Multiplication and Division are performed from left to the right.

 Let’s see an illustration to understand this better.

-I hope this article draws a clear picture about use of arithmetics in Python.
-If you have any questions or suggestions - do leave them in the comment box below.
+I hope this article draws a clear picture of the use of arithmetic in Python.
+If you have any questions or suggestions - do send me a message on Twitter.